Kibana is a flexible and intuitive web interface for mining and visualizing the events and archives stored in Elasticsearch.

 To uninstall Kibana, visit the uninstalling section.

 Once the Wazuh - Elastic Stack environment is ready, a Wazuh agent can be installed on every endpoint to be monitored.
-The Wazuh installation guide is available for most operating systems and it can be found here.
+The Wazuh agent installation guide is available for most operating systems.